Balu223/DBWebWPF/README.md

    * Albums
    * Songs

    * A custom-built website,
- * a simple console menu,         That all serve the same purpose, to give a GUI for the user to be able to interact with the database.
+   * a simple console menu,
    * and a WPF application,
+ that all serve the same purpose, to give a GUI for the user to be able to interact with the database.

  * CRUD (Create, Read, Update, Delete) and non-CRUD methods
  * Unit tests that cover these methods.
 ## Structure